kkavita92/vebnb/README.md

 ## How to Run

 - clone this repo
-- run `sudo mongod` in the terminal
+- run `sudo mongod` in the terminal (might ask for your laptop password)
 - run `node app.js` in a separate terminal
 - visit http://localhost:3002 in your web browser